Vik-Maharaj/book-search-engine/README.md

 ## Installation

-To install this application, first clone the repo to your local machine.
+To install this application on your computer, first clone the repo to your local machine.
 Then, you will need to install the node dependencies/modules which can be done by running the ```npm install``` command in your terminal/bash shell.

 ## Usage